dhurlburtusa/shortcuts/oauth/oauth-notes.md

 **scope**: The scope or range of the requested or granted access.

 **token endpoint**: An endpoint used by the client to obtain an access token by presenting its authorization grant or refresh token.

+### Misc

+- The use of OAuth over any protocol other than HTTP is out of scope of RFC 6749.
+- The OAuth 2.0 protocol is not backward compatible with OAuth 1.0.
+- The authorization server may be the same server as the resource server or a separate entity.
+- A single authorization server may issue access tokens accepted by multiple resource servers.